ArtemMikhaylov/AndroidFigmaHelper/README.md

 # AndroidFigmaHelper
 Script to move exported .png pictures from figma to android drawable folders.

-You export pictures for moblile in all required densities into one directory.
+You export pictures for mobile in all required densities into one directory.
 If you need, you also can export pictures for tablets the same way into another directory.

-And the just run the script.
+Specify directories of those folders and your project, and just run the script.

 General script flow goes this way: